Installing OpenWrt development snapshots

 Once the snapshot is installed on your device:

-- Consult the User Guide
+• Consult the User Guide.

-- If you have an unbranded / low-end / low-cost router that came shipped with OpenWrt / LEDE, you can find out the architecture it is using by connecting to it over ssh and opening
+• If you have an unbranded router that came with OpenWrt / LEDE, you can find out its architecture via SSH and opening /proc/cpuinfo.
+A combination of the system type and machine is what you are looking for.